OlafenwaMoses/ImageAI/README.md

 An open-source python library built to empower developers to build applications and systems with self-contained Deep Learning and Computer Vision capabilities using simple and few lines of code.

- If you will like to sponsor this project, kindly visit the <strong>[Github sponsor page](https://github.com/sponsors/OlafenwaMoses)</strong>.
+ If you would like to sponsor this project, kindly visit the <strong>[Github sponsor page](https://github.com/sponsors/OlafenwaMoses)</strong>.

 ## ---------------------------------------------------
 ## ImageAI now uses **PyTorch** backend.
-As from ImageAI `3.0.2`, the library now uses PyTorch has the backend.
+As from ImageAI `3.0.2`, the library now uses PyTorch as the backend.
 For full details on this and if you plan on using existing Tensorflow pretrained models, custom models and Pascal VOC dataset, visit the [BACKEND_MIGRATION.md](BACKEND_MIGRATION.md) documentation.
 ## ---------------------------------------------------

 ![](logo1.png)